Dresae/PrcW11-Login_B/readme.md

 ![screenshot](pics/screenshot1.png)

-# Branches QA and Main
+# Branches joint, QA and Main
 These last two Branches have the final touches on the UI and UX of our floating Login form

 This is how it looks like: